-Response: This EA evaluates the affected environment and potential effects of our action (i.e., issuing an IHA for the take of marine mammals incidental to the conduct of a seismic survey).
-We have determined that the proposed seismic survey may result in some Level B harassment (in the form of short-term and localized changes in behavior) of small numbers, relative to the population sizes, of 20 species of marine mammals.
-The impacts of the seismic survey on marine mammals are specifically related to acoustic activities, and these are expected to be temporary in nature, negligible, and would not result in substantial impact to marine mammals or to their role in the ecosystem.
+Response: Our proposed action may adversely affect 26 species of marine mammals, some of which are listed under the Endangered Species Act of 1973 (ESA; 16 U.S.C.
+1531 et seq.), but these effects cannot reasonably be expected to be significant.
+We have determined that the proposed seismic survey may result in some Level B harassment (in the form of short-term and localized changes in behavior) of small numbers of marine mammals, relative to the population sizes.
+The impacts of the low-energy seismic survey on marine mammals are specifically related to acoustic activities, and these are expected to be temporary in nature, negligible, and would not result in substantial impact to marine mammals or to their role in the ecosystem.

-In addition to the potential incidental harassment of small numbers of marine mammals not listed under the Endangered Species Act of 1973 (ESA; 16 U.S.C.
-1531 et seq.), the seismic surveys may have the potential to adversely affect the following species listed as threatened or endangered marine mammals pursuant to the ESA: North Atlantic right, humpback, sei, fin, blue, and sperm whales.
-A May 2013 Biological Opinion issued under the ESA concluded that L-DEO's project was not likely to jeopardize the continued existence of any listed species or adversely modify or destroy critical habitat, and this determination would not be affected by the issuance of the IHA.
+In addition to the potential incidental harassment of small numbers of marine mammals not listed under the ESA, the low-energy seismic surveys may have the potential to adversely affect the following species listed as threatened or endangered marine mammals pursuant to the ESA: humpback, sei, fin, blue, and sperm whales.
+A September 2013 Biological Opinion issued under the ESA concluded that SIO's project was not likely to jeopardize the continued existence of any listed species or adversely modify or destroy critical habitat, and this determination would not be affected by the issuance of the IHA.